bg3/100r.co/_sailing/mooring.md

 Double all lines with high winds (50 kt +)

-The 'cleat' on the foredeck is actually called a Samson post, although perhaps not a true one?
+The 'cleat' on our foredeck is actually called a Samson post, although perhaps not a true one?
+Guess it's because needs to be strong to hold the anchor line?
-Seems like midship cleats would be worth it.
+Seems like midship cleats might be worth it.
 <https://www.thehulltruth.com/boating-forum/770980-how-tie-off-post-cleat.html>

 ## Springing on/off ##